budach/budach.github.io/test2.md

-## pysster: A Sequence-STructure ClassifiER
+## pysster: a Sequence-STructure ClassifiER
 ### Learning Sequence and Structure Motifs in DNA and RNA Sequences using Convolutional Neural Networks

 pysster is a python packge for training and interpretation of convolutional neural networks.
 The package can be applied to both DNA and RNA to classify sets of sequences by learning sequence and secondary structure motifs.
 It can handle multi-class and single-label or multi-label classifications.
 It offers an automated hyperparameter optimization and options to visualize learned motifs along with information about their positional and class enrichment.
 The package runs seamlessly on CPU and GPU and provides a simple interface to train and evaluate a network with a handful lines of code.